May 27, 2024

 pie dough

 Have you ever wanted to make a delicious pie dough but whenever you look up the recipe it either has lard or shortening in it, and you do not have that in your kitchen?
 Well, look no further cause this simple pie dough recipe with only four ingredients will blow your mind when you realize how simple and delicious it is.
+If you are looking for a Puff Pastry Recipe, try this one!

 In this blog post, you will learn how to make a simple but tasty pie dough.